Education & Family

 Read more . . .

-Connect with fellow students and future leaders from the United States and Japan this summer with the TOMODACHI Japan Society Junior Fellows Student Exchange Program for students in U.S. schools.
-Ten selected high school students live with a host family and attend a high school in the Tokyo metropolitan area for approximately three weeks.
+Connect with fellow students and future leaders from the United States and Japan this summer with the Japan Society Junior Fellows Leadership Program (Summer Program: for High School Students in U.S).
+Ten selected US high school students live with a host family and attend a high school in the Tokyo metropolitan area for approximately three weeks.
 Junior Fellows are selected based on their future leadership potential and demonstrated qualities necessary to a successful exchange experience.

 Social Networking Project